AndBible/docs-wiki/Reading-Plans.md

 3=Bar.1-Bar.2
 ```

-## Set Start to Jan 1st ##
+## Set Start to Another Day ##
-If you started the readings on 1st Jan and have just switched to And Bible then select Menu form the Daily Reading screen and then select 'Start Jan 1'.
+If you started the readings on a previous day and have just switched to And Bible then select Menu from the Daily Reading screen and then select 'Set Start Date...'.
 You may then jump to 'Move the current day to a specific day' below to skip over readings you have already done.

 ## Abandon Reading Plan ##
 Press Menu/Reset from the Daily Reading screen.